jkhamphousone/RingStarProblems.jl/README.md

-# Resilient Ring Star Problem
+# Resilient Ring Star Problem Solver

 This is a my [julia](https://julialang.org/) project started during my PhD thesis to solve the Resilient Ring Star Problem also named 1-R-RSP.